liweiyuanquan/Hello-world/README.md

 # Hello-world
-This is a C# demo.OK.
+This is a C# demo.
 that I can not sure what I want.